kbegiedza/kbegiedza.github.io/tutorials/_posts/2022-05-28-dotnet-and-story-about-graceful-termination.md

 await host.RunAsync();
 ```

-If your aren't familiar with above concepts, it's highly recommended for you to take a look at [configuration](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration) and [dependency injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) description, it will make your life easier.
+If you aren't familiar with the above concepts, it's highly recommended for you to take a look at [configuration](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration) and [dependency injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) description, it will make your life easier.

 Once you have host-based, easily configurable console application with DI enabled with close to zero cost you can utilize another interesting feature hidden under `IHostApplicationLifetime` interface inside `Microsoft.Extensions.Hosting` package.
-Graceful shutdown support can be added by simply injecting this interface into your service or controller and registering delegate that will be called when shutdown request occurs.
-Due to blocking nature of executing registered action, this solution guarantees required clean-up completion before shutdown.
+Graceful shutdown support can be added by simply injecting this interface into your service or controller and registering a delegate that will be called when shutdown request occurs.
+Due to the blocking nature of executing registered action, this solution guarantees required clean-up completion before shutdown.
-To better represent this feature please take look at following code and its output
+To better represent this feature please take look at the following code and its output:

 ```c#
 using Microsoft.Extensions.DependencyInjection;